 Biometric analysis is effective for multi-factor authentication

 What happens then in the case of RBA (and the TRA) if irregular behaviors are detected?
 This is where multi-factor authentication will be required.
 But doesn’t this go against the principles of mitigating friction and the desire to deliver a frictionless experience?
 It is at this point that the power of advanced fraud solutions that deploy digital fingerprinting and behavioral biometrics all backed up by ML models help to ensure a frictionless payment process without cutting back on any security measures.
-Such solutions meet all the requirements to identify potential fraud risks and can act as a non-invasive form of authentication, unseen by the customer.
+Such solutions meet all the requirements to identify potential fraud risks and can act as a non-invasive form of adaptive authentication, unseen by the customer.
+All this without the need to answer time consuming security questions and complete invasive authentication processes.

 Specifically, multi-factor authentication is performed by such solutions automatically, verifying a user as a person, their device and behavior, all using digital fingerprinting and behavioral biometrics (meeting the requirements for verifying something the user knows, has and is).
 Verifying thousands of pieces of data in real time is far more effective than relying on rules based fraud prevention that can be overcome by determined cybercriminals.
 The additional benefit to customers is that they will not have to complete 2FA (including any annoying CAPTCHAs).